WordPress/gutenberg/packages/block-editor/README.md

 _Returns_

--   `string`: The name of the block attribute that was previously selected.
+-   `string|void`: The name of the block attribute that was previously selected.

 ### RichText